anoma/namada-interface/specs/browser-extension/integration.md

 the transaction type.
 When the transaction is completed, another event will fire indicating it's status.
 If the transaction fails in the SDK, the returned error will be dispatched in the completion event.

-See [Handling Extension Events](#handling-extension-events) for more information on these events.
+See [Handling Extension Events](#handling-extension-events) for more information on what extension events may be subscribed to.

 [ [Table of Contents](#table-of-contents) ]